Does Raw Kale Interfere with Calcium Absorption?

 Another suggestion would be to eat foods known to contain oxalic acid 2 hours apart from dietary calcium sources.
 Doing this will allow enough time for the body to absorb it.

-If you are experiencing digestive symptoms, please give us a call at 703-532-4892.
+If you are experiencing symptoms or need general nutritional guidance, we can help.
+Please give us a call at 703-532-4892.
 We’re here to help you get to the root cause of your symptoms so healing can begin.

 WEAVER, C.M., HEANEY, R.P., NICKEL, K.P. and PACKARD, P.I.
 (1997), Calcium Bioavailability from High Oxalate Vegetables: Chinese Vegetables, Sweet Potatoes and Rhubarb.
 Journal of Food Science, 62: 524-525. https://doi.org/10.1111/j.1365-2621.1997.tb04421.x